andrade-italo/payroll-extract-generator/README.md

 - **Domain Layer:** Defines the core business entities and value objects.
 - **Infrastructure Layer:** Implements data access, external services, and other infrastructure-related functionality.

+### Design Patterns Used

+- **Repository Pattern:** Implemented to abstract the data access layer and provide a consistent interface for data operations.
+- **Dependency Injection:** Utilized to manage object dependencies and facilitate testing and decoupling of components.
+- **Strategy Pattern:** Used to define a family of algorithms, encapsulate each one, and make them interchangeable.
+This pattern allows the algorithm to vary independently of the clients that use it, promoting flexibility and extensibility in the application.

 ### Technologies Used

 - **ASP.NET Core:** Framework for building web applications.